-When they spread, they can influence a chain reaction that will dominate the headlines for weeks.
-Not just fake information, fabricated information that went viral can also put trouble in the growing trend of media contents.
+When they spread, they can influence a chain reaction that will dominate headlines for weeks.
+Not just fake information, as fabricated information that goes viral can also put trouble in the growing trend of media contents.

-Those fake information simply bring darkness to an already dark hole.
+Fake information simply brings darkness to an already dark hole.
 It's dimming the lights to create a much wider problem.
 While the truth is out there, less people are seeking for them.
 Why?
 Because they're aren't as interesting as the fake ones.
-Top fake stories can receive more engagement than the "true" top news stories.
+Top fake stories can receive more engagement than "true" and "legitimate" top news stories.

 This is human behavior.
-And on the internet that has become more social, this behavior can be easily manipulated.
+And on the internet that has become more social, this behavior can be manipulated quite easily.

 The impact to the general consumer is indirect, but the effect can still be significant: they'll be left in the dark where the lights of truth aren't anymore trusted - the truth is out there, but they don't care.

-And for advertisers, they may be spending money on advertising that no one will ever see, caused by the publishers competing in an unfair market.
-They have to pay more than they should to market their products and services.
+And for advertisers, they may be spending money on advertising that no one will ever see.
+Due to publishers competing in an unfair market. advertisers may have to pay more than they should to market their products and services.